aarnphm/morph/python/asteraceae/README.md

 To run hot-reload API service, do `DEBUG=1`, otherwise `DEBUG=2` for full verbosity

 For the LLM engine, if you don't have a large GPUs then you should set `LLM=r1-qwen-tiny` to use smaller models.

+There are a few endpoints to consider:

+- `/essays`: handle semantic chunks of essays with line number metadata aware, with title extractors for relevant documents information
+- `/notes`: handles creating notes embeddings
+- `/authors`: A reasoning RAG search for authors assignments.
+- `/v1/chat/completions`: OpenAI-compatible Chat Completions API proxy to internal LLM node.
+- `/v1/embeddings`: OpenAI-compatible Embeddings API proxy to internal Embedding node.
+- `/v1/models`: will return both informations for the LLM and Embedding node.